 Implementation Results: Quality Matters

 Power Through Choices is the only program studied through the federal Evaluation of Adolescent Pregnancy Prevention Approaches (PPA) evaluation that focused on reducing pregnancy and associated sexual risk behaviors among youth living in out-of-home care.
-The evaluation was the first rigorous test of PTC’s effectiveness in improving behavioral outcomes.
-An initial project implementation report prepared by Mathematica Policy Research, Inc. described the first phase of the Power Through Choices Demonstration and Evaluation Project, including the structure, staffing, training, program delivery and fidelity monitoring, along with feedback from the project staff, group home staff and youth participants.
+The evaluation was the first rigorous test of Power Through Choices’ effectiveness in improving behavioral outcomes.
+An initial project implementation report prepared by Mathematica Policy Research, Inc. described the first phase of the Power Through Choices Demonstration and Evaluation Project, including the structure, staffing, training, program delivery, and fidelity monitoring, along with feedback from the project staff, group home staff, and youth participants.
 (Meckstroth, Alicia, Megan Barry, Betsy Keating, Ellen Kisker and Kristine Andrews.
 “Addressing Teen Pregnancy Risks for Youth Living in Out-of-Home Care: Implementing Power Through Choices 2010.”
 Princeton, NJ: Mathematica Policy Research, November 2014.)

 - Over 90% of youth felt Power Through Choices was “very valuable” or “extremely valuable” to them.

 - The Power Through Choices curriculum was relevant to the lives of the high-risk youth.

 - The interactive format more fully engaged the youth in the learning process.

 - The high quality of facilitation was critical to the success of the program.

 Power Through Choices and its positive impact results has been featured in several scholarly research journals.
 This section provides summaries and links to each article.